gowthamlakshman94/Canteen-Automation-System/README.md

 You can also run the website using docker by building the frontend using the dockerfile in path ~/Canteen-Automation-System

-# Make sure to run this script to replace the localhost names into api_urls
+# Make sure to run this script to replace the localhost names into api_urls.
+This should be done if your host your app in any cloud VM.
+Mostly it should be a load balancer IP or the public url of the VM

 sh ~/Canteen-Automation-System/'Canteen Automation System Website'/replace_localhost.sh